Code-Institute-Submissions/mmoore483-camping_MayResub/README.md

 The app will largely be managed by the campsite staff and thus has two main user perspectives: customers and the business.

 ## User Stories
-This project has been tracked using [GitHub Projects](https://github.com/users/mmoore483/projects/2)
+This project has been tracked using [GitHub Projects](https://github.com/users/mmoore483/projects/2) which contains all the current user stories.

 ## Structure
 Whilst the focus of this project is on the booking capability, the wireframes consider other elements of the user and business experience that may be implemented in the future.